 Tour Cost $12,250 per person (double occupancy)

-* single supplement (for single traveler requiring their own private room) $2,250
+* ask us about single supplement for single traveler requiring their own private room, if available